- About the Center

 To make an appointment, please call (520) 694-1812.

 Using the diagnostic system of Traditional Chinese Medicine, acupuncture uses extremely thin, sterile needles and other techniques to access Qi ('energy' - pronounced 'chee') through a network of meridians or energy pathways in the body.
-The goal is to bring excess and deficiency into a state of balance, supporting a strengthened immune system.
+The goal is to bring excess and deficiency into a state of balance.
 Look for Jessica or Elizabeth's schedule on the events calendar.

 Based on the work of 20th-century Osteopathic physician William Sutherland, this subtle therapy employs light, sustained touch that facilitates free and rhythmic movement of the craniosacral system which includes bones, nerves, fluids, and connective tissue of the cranium and spinal areas.
-The goal is to achieve a state of balance, allowing for better immune response and overall health.
+The goal is to achieve a state of balance and overall health.
 Look for Justine's schedule on the events calendar.

 Healing Touch is a holistic energy therapy that emphasizes compassionate, heart-centered care in which the provider and client are equal partners in facilitating health and healing.
-Gentle, non-invasive touch influences and supports the energy system within and surrounding the body to restore harmony, energy and balance.
 Look for the healing touch schedule on the events calendar.

 Lymph drainage is a precise, gentle therapy that helps reduce the swelling and pain that may arise when the lymphatic circulation has been disrupted.
 Lymphedema management is completed by appropriate compression bandaging or garments when needed, skin care, therapeutic exercise and education in self-care.
 Look for Justine or Kathleen's schedule on the events calendar.